shail-code/first-react-project/README.md

 # foodordersite
-a online food ordering website
+a online food ordering website where people order food online on  thier favorite Restaurants